 How the report could look:

-4. “Problem Report” (using diagnostic analysis) shows which parts of a course require improvement, and calculates the ratio of right and wrong answers of students in assessments.
+4. “Problem Report” (using diagnostic analysis) shows which parts of a course require improvement and calculates the ratio of right and wrong answers of students in assessments.

 The set of analytics metrics reflected in the report:

 a.
-Attempts and answers breakdown
+Attempts and answers breakdown.

 b.
-“Quiz/assessments performance”
+“Quiz/assessments performance.”

 c.
-“Individual quiz/assessments answers”
+“Individual quiz/assessment answers.”

 How the report could look: